forflo/vagrantfile-fujitsu-scansnap-s1300/README.md

 proves.

-The feelings of doubt that had previously emerged from my gu immediately turned into blind rage.
-I slammed down my computer and went to vent my frustation by way of 10k running, but although that might've been enough to release my anger, I could not find the motivation to deal with that issue for another 3 weeks.
+The feelings of doubt that had previously emerged from my gut immediately turned into blind rage.
+I slammed shut my laptop and went outside to vent my frustation by way of 10k running, but although that might've been enough to release my anger, I could not find the motivation to deal with that issue for another 3 weeks.

 Germany is in lock-down since the Coronavirus (COVID-19) is currently shaking the world.
+With this repository

-With this repository I used some of my lock-in time productively to solve the issue for all owners of a `Fujitsu ScanSnap S1300`.
+I used some of my lock-in time productively to solve the issue for all owners of a `Fujitsu ScanSnap S1300`.

 **Don't buy a new scanner just because FUJITSU discontinued